It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 Never react to your daughter’s disrespect with contempt.
 It is the most harmful of tactics and you won’t be able to reduce the drama with your teen daughter.

 Sometimes moms will justify their mocking behavior to show their daughters how contempt feels.
 Your daughter will not get the point.
-She will feel your hate or raejection and will not learn anything.
+She will feel your hate or rejection and will not learn anything.

 Be careful when using sarcasm.
 Never use it to belittle your daughter.

-Now you can use humor with your daughter.
-Just make sure it’s absurd and not belittling of your daughter.
+With that said, you can use humor with your daughter.
+Just make sure it’s appropriate and not belittling of her.

 One time my daughter had tampon wrappers and plastic applicators on the floor of the bathroom, and a couple of wet towels.
 I made a sign that said, “Please put your tampon wrappers in the trash.
 Signed, the police.”

-This is absurd, but it worked.
+This was absurd, but it worked.
 My daughter laughed and cleaned the bathroom.

 Result: Using contempt will greatly damage your relationship with your daughter and erode her confidence.
 Your daughter will feel betrayed and see you as her enemy.